justwriteclick/docslikecode/_posts/articles/2017-06-03-api-docs-with-code.md

 ## Using DapperDox

-[DapperDox](https://dapperdox.io/) is an open source documentation framework for OpenAPI specifications.
+[DapperDox](https://dapperdox.io/) is an open-source documentation framework for OpenAPI specifications.
 Instead of having Swashbuckle publish our API specification in the Swagger UI, I added the following code to the `Startup.cs` file.
 This code writes the Swagger specification to a `swagger.json` file.

 ```csharp
    System.IO.StreamWriter file = new System.IO.StreamWriter("swagger.json");